unicode-org/message-format-wg/exploration/expression-attributes.md

 Function options may be used as a workaround, but each implementation and user will end up with different practices.

-### Use function options, but with some suggested prefix like `_`
+### Use function options, but with some suggested "discard" namespace like `_`

-A bit less bad than the previous, but still mixes attributes and options into the same namespace.
+Examples: `_:translate=yes` and `_:example=|World|`.

+Requires reserving an additional namespace.

+Requires cooperation from implementers to ignore all options using the namespace.

+Makes defining namespaced attributes difficult.

 At least a no-op function is required for otherwise unannotated expressions.